Batman/Teenage Mutant Ninja Turtles: Plot

 The story starts in Gotham City, but strangely presents a peculiar amalgamation of the DC Universe and the Turtles' universe.
 Batman was raised by Splinter alongside the Turtles as a family, Casey Jones is an officer in the Gotham City Police Department, and other influences from the Turtles' reality are also found in various elements of Gotham's scenery.
 All this is due to Krang's merciless meddling with the fabric of the Multiverse.

 In a new background story, it is shown that when Bruce was 8 years old, his parents purchased the Turtles right after their fateful cinema visit, only to come across Joe Chill just having hijacked a truck full of mutagen.
 Thomas and Martha were run over by the speeding truck, but Bruce was barely pushed to safety by his father.
 A canister of mutagen was thrown out of the truck and shattered, and in his shock over his parents' death, Bruce accidentally toppled into the sewer.
 The Turtles and Splinter, a sewer rat, were subsequently transformed into their known mutant forms and took Bruce into their fold.

-One stormy night many years later, the "Laughing Man" (the Joker fused with the Shredder) and his "Smile Clan" (consisting of Harley Quinn fused with Karai, Deadshot, Clayface fused with Rocksteady and Killer Croc fused with Bebop) undertake a raid on Gotham's natural history museum, where a strange crystal, said to be extradimensional, is displayed.
+One stormy night many years later, the "Laughing Man" (the Joker fused with Shredder) and his "Smile Clan" (consisting of Harley Quinn fused with Karai, Deadshot, Clayface fused with Rocksteady and Killer Croc fused with Bebop) undertake a raid on Gotham's natural history museum, where a strange crystal, said to be extradimensional, is displayed.
 When the GCPD arrives, all the officers - except Casey - have succumbed to the Laughing Man's offer to join the Smile Clan.
 Batman takes notice of the raid and proceeds to the museum, followed by the Turtles; they manage to take out most of the henchmen, but the Laughing Man gets his hands on the crystal.
 As Batman struggles with him, he suddenly has a brief vision of the Laughing Man's true face - the Joker - before the villain and Harley escape by detonating the museum's roof.

 Later in their sewer hideout, Batman laments the distraction which allowed the Laughing Man to get away, the peculiar familiarity he felt when he beheld the Joker's face, and some strange dreams he has had for some time about a young human male who is oddly familiar to him, even though he does not recall his name.
 Splinter - his butler - gently rebuilds Bruce's confidence, but the team is suddenly confronted by a strange visitor - Raphael from the Mirage reality - who tells them that Krang is messing with them all in order to weaken and finally destroy them, and they have to do something about it.